If you’re looking for a new or better work situation, these resume writing tips can fix your resume help shorten any upcoming job search.

-However, there’s one aspect of your search over which you always have control: the content and format of your resume.
+However, there’s one aspect of your job search where you have control: the content and format of your resume.

 When a resume is truly well-written, it can then become a source of excellent, trimmed-down content for your LinkedIn profile or Facebook page.

 Yet even published authors and top executives have trouble writing a decent resume; they tell me, “my resume isn’t perfect, but I’ll explain myself in the interview”.

 Rather, it’s the value of your job history, education, volunteer or military experience – positioned right after your name and a basic TITLE related to the type of work you’re seeking.

 > Skilled in sales, marketing and new business development, including full responsibility for account acquisition and management.

-> Proficient in total project management, from technical staff training to product design, development and rollout in major national markets.
+> Proficient in total project management, from technical staff training to product design, development and roll out in major national markets.

 > Comprehensive experience in finance, accounting and C-level audits, including strategic planning, team training, quality control and client relations.